Arrival Point

 Meals: breakfast, lunch, and dinner

-Drive to Paro, visit National Museum, Bhutanese cooking class
+Drive to Paro, visit National Museum, & Relax

 This morning we drive back to Paro—a scenic four-hour ride with time to soak in the views one last time.